top of page

 Intracellular signalling pathway activation by extracellular signal molecule

-• Intracellular signalling pathway activation by extracellular signal molecule, which allow cells to respond and adapt to changes in their environment.
+• Intracellular signaling pathway activation by extracellular signal molecule, which allow cells to respond and adapt to changes in their environment.

 The process of activating an intracellular signaling pathway typically involves the following steps: